Introduction to Lingering Garden (留园)

-Suzhou's Lingering Garden, is one of the four famous China gardens in Suzhou, was first built in the Ming Dynasty (1368-1644) and then rebuilt by a Qing dynasty official.
-It gains its fame from its Taihu Lake rocks.
-This garden, occupying an area of 23,300 square meters (about 5.8 acres), was listed in 1997 as a world heritage site by the UNESCO.
-Like the other famous gardens in Suzhou, the Lingering Garden is a stunning landscape enclosed within a small area.
-This garden has buildings and temples blending in harmoniously with trees and flowers.
+Suzhou's Lingering Garden, is one of the four famous Chinese gardens in Suzhou.
+The garden was first built in the Ming Dynasty (1368-1644) and then rebuilt by a Qing dynasty official.
+This garden occupies an area of 23,300 square meters and was listed in 1997 as a world heritage site by the UNESCO.
+Like the other famous gardens in Suzhou, Lingering Garden is a stunning landscape enclosed within a small area.
+The garden has buildings and temples blending in harmoniously with trees and flowers.
 It can be divided into central, eastern, western and northern quadrants each with a unique style of architecture.

 We also have hotel & tour packages with the best money value deal.